Connexions Bury privacy notice

 As well as information collected directly from you, we also obtain or receive information from:

-- Support services/agencies for young people e.g. Job Centre plus
+- Support services and agencies for young people e.g. Job Centre plus

 - Department for Education (DfE)